ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-tool-plugin/RViz-tool-plugin.rst

     }

-We use the utility function ``rviz::getPointOnPlaneFromWindowXY()`` to see where on the ground plane the user's mouse is pointing, then move the moving flag to that point and update the VectorProperty.
+We use the utility function ``rviz::getPointOnPlaneFromWindowXY()`` to see where on the ground plane the user's mouse is pointing, then move the moving flag to that point and update the ``VectorProperty``.

 If this mouse event was a left button press, we want to save the current flag location.
-Therefore we make a new flag at the same place and drop the pointer to the VectorProperty.
+Therefore we make a new flag at the same place and drop the pointer to the ``VectorProperty``.
 Dropping the pointer means when the tool is deactivated the VectorProperty won't be deleted, which is what we want.

 .. code-block:: C++